root3nl/SupportApp/README.md

 #### Use Cases
 There are a couple of use cases SupportHelper can help with.
 For example run a command or script with root privileges:
 * Every time the Support App popover appears to populate Support App Extensions using `OnAppearAction`
+* Extension Attributes (Jamf Pro) by adding the commands to populate the Support App Extension to the EA
 * By clicking on a configurable button

 #### File locations